Home Collections Best Low Expense Ratio Mutual Funds in India for 2025

 In his renowned 2016 letter to the shareholders, Warren Buffett praised John Bogle, the founder of Vanguard Funds, for demonstrating that managing expense ratios can lead to massive wealth creation.

 Vanguard is known for its passive investment strategy and avoids stock selection based on the belief that beating the market and selecting outperforming funds are exceedingly difficult tasks.
 Instead, Vanguard focuses on investing in strong indices that offer reliable equity returns at low risk and minimal costs.
-Index funds with lowest expense ratios, which Vanguard prefers, operate without active management, thereby reducing expenses.
+Low expense ratio index funds, which Vanguard prefers, operate without active management, thereby reducing expenses.
 According to a study, Vanguard’s low-cost index funds have saved investors over $600 billion since the company’s inception.
 This significant savings directly benefits investors’ long-term wealth accumulation.

 TER cannot be a standalone factor when you are selecting a fund for investment.
 Here is a list of additional costs that you might want to consider:

-- Exit Load: Exiting before a set period triggers exit load, typically 6 months for debt and 1 year for equity funds.
+• Exit Load: Exiting before a set period triggers an exit load, typically 6 months for debt and 1 year for equity funds.
 Exit loads ensure that the burden of exiting investors doesn’t fall on existing ones.

 While lowest expense ratio mutual funds are attractive for their cost-efficiency, it’s important to be aware of the potential risks associated with them.
 Here are some key considerations: